webvijayi/instasell-acp-woocommerce/README.md

-# InstaSell with ACP for WooCommerce
+# Instant Checkout via ACP Agentic Commerce for WooCommerce

 > **📢 WordPress.org Status:** This plugin is currently **under review** for submission to the WordPress.org Plugin Directory.
 Once approved, it will be available for one-click installation directly from your WordPress admin.

 ## Download

-Download the latest installable version from the [Releases page](https://github.com/webvijayi/instasell-acp-woocommerce/releases).
+Download the latest installable version from the [Releases page](https://github.com/webvijayi/instant-checkout-via-acp-agentic-commerce-for-woocommerce/releases).

 **Contributors:** Web Vijayi
 **Tags:** woocommerce, chatgpt, acp, agentic-commerce, checkout, ai